 To prevent hair loss caused by malnutrition, it is essential to maintain a balanced diet rich in the necessary nutrients:

-• Include Protein-Rich Foods: Ensure your diet includes ample sources of protein like lean meats, fish, eggs, beans, and nuts.
+- Include Protein-Rich Foods: Make sure your diet includes plenty of protein sources, such as lean meats, fish, eggs, beans, and nuts.

-• Vitamin D: Spend time in the sunlight, and consume foods rich in vitamin D like fatty fish, cheese, and egg yolks.
+- Vitamin D: Get some sunshine and eat foods high in vitamin D such as fatty fish, cheese, and egg yolks.

-• Biotin Sources: Add biotin-rich foods to your diet, such as eggs, almonds, and sweet potatoes.
+- Biotin Sources: Incorporate biotin packed foods into your meals, such as eggs, almonds, and sweet potatoes.

 Can Hair Loss Caused by Malnutrition Be Reversed?